dannyl1u/pet-name-generator-service/README.md

 This web app generates funny pet names for all kinds of animals, making POST requests to the OpenAI API that generates a pet name using Natural Language Processing.
 It makes additional GET requests to another API (node-server), which makes GET requests to another API (french-translator-server) which takes in the AI generated pet name and translates it to a newly invented language, known as French++.

+Rubey - a complicated solution to a simple problem.

 <img width="1461" alt="image" src="https://user-images.githubusercontent.com/45186464/219979972-59ef1fd2-7368-43fc-a0c3-92de37b8a5e0.png">